-In the opinion of the Governors, the College has complied with the majority of the Code for the year to 31 July 2023 and evidence for this is based upon its internal review as reported to the Corporation via the Search and Governance Committee.
-The Board's intention is to comply with the Code as far as possible and to progress any outstanding actions as quickly as possible.
+In the opinion of the Governors, the College has complied with the Code for the year to 31 July 2024 and evidence for this is based upon its internal review of compliance with the Code, as reported to the Corporation based upon a compliance checklist and action plan to the Search and Governance Committee on a termly basis, as recorded earlier in this report.
+The Board's intention is to comply with the Code as far as possible and to progress any outstanding actions in a timely manner.
+This opinion is also based upon an External Board Review (EBR) undertaken during the Spring/Summer Terms 2024, commissioning Stone King LLP to complete this review.
+The EBR report confirmed that notwithstanding that the review did not constitute a Code of Good Governance compliance audit, it was recorded that the Governing Body reviewed its compliance against the Code and that it was compliant or working towards compliance where required.

-The Corporation is the legal entity that operates Varndean College.
+The Corporation is the legal entity that operates Varndean College (the College).
 The legal status of the Corporation is both a statutory Corporation established under the FHEA 1992 and an exempt charity.
 The College is an activity through which the Corporation achieves its charitable purpose.
 The Corporation's Board (Governing Body) has overall responsibility for the conduct of the College.

 The College is an exempt charity within the meaning of Part 3 of the Charities Act 2011 and the Principal Regulator is the Secretary of State for Education.
 The Governors, who are also the Trustees for the purposes of the Charities Act 2011, confirm that they have had due regard for the Charity Commission's guidance on public benefit and that the required statements appear elsewhere in these financial statements.
+The EBR carried out by Stone King LLP during the Spring/Summer 2024 noted that the Governing Body had due regard to the Charity Commission's guidance on public benefit to reflect the Members' status as Charitable Trustees.